 - Prepare all the ingredients in advance as the cooking process is quick.

-- Be gentle when slicing the soft tofu into small strips or it can break apart.
+- Be gentle when slicing the soft tofu into small strips or they make break apart.

 - Add the beaten eggs after the soup has thickened or you may not see ribbons.

-- To make the egg ribbons, pour them in a thin stream at a height while stirring.
+- To make the egg ribbons, pour them in a thin stream from a height while stirring.

-- Add vinegar at the end of the cooking process or the vinegar will evaporate, and you won't taste it.
+- Add vinegar at the end of the cooking process or it will evaporate, reducing flavor.

 - Season with white pepper at the end and don't add it at the start of the cooking process or it'll create a bitter taste.